DOCA SNAP-4 Service Guide

 Live migration is a standard process supported by QEMU which allows system administrators to pass devices between virtual machines in a live running system.
 For more information, refer to QEMU VFIO Device Migration documentation.

-Live migration is supported for SNAP virtio-blk devices.
-It can be activated using a driver with proper support (e.g., NVIDIA's proprietary vDPA-based Live Migration Solution).
+Live migration is supported for SNAP virtio-blk devices in legacy and standard VFIO modes.
+Legacy mode uses drivers like NVIDIA's proprietary vDPA-based Live Migration Solution, while standard mode leverages the latest kernel capabilities using the

+virtio-vfio-pci kernel driver.
+Legacy mode can be enabled/disabled using the environment variable `VIRTIO_CTRL_VDPA_ADMIN_Q` (enabled by default).

 SNAP Container Live Upgrade